hyper-ui/router/README.md

 This is a local router factory.
 Each local router has its own state history.

-The only option for a local router is `start` which stands for the initial path.
+The only option for a local router is `start` which stands for the initial state.
 (Default: `"/"`)

 ### HRouter.Link

-This is a symbol standing for link components which you can pass as the first argument of `HUI` to create links.
+This is a symbol standing for link components which you can pass to `HUI` as the first argument to create links.
 A link component is quite like an anchor element except that it uses the specified router in its context to route.

 You can use the `router` prop to tell a link the key to the router in its context.
 (Default: [`HRouter.DEFAULT_NAME`](#hrouterdefault_name))